Skip to Content

 Standing at 867 feet tall, Devil’s Tower, located in eastern Wyoming, has been a sacred site for Native Americans for centuries as well as being featured prominently in “ Close Encounters of the Third Kind” (1977).

-The Lakota tribe refers to it as Mato Tipila roughly translating to “Bear Lodge”.
+The Lakota tribe refers to it as Mato Tipila, roughly translating to “Bear Lodge”.
 One narrative surrounding its formation involves two girls attempting to escape a large bear by scurrying up a rock formation.
-The Great Spirit, seeing their plight, rose the rock high into the air to protect the.
-The distinctive basalt columns were formed from the claws of this bear’s attempt to reach them.
+The Great Spirit, seeing their plight, rose the rock high into the air to protect them.
+As the bear attempted to reach them, he clawed the sides of the rock, which formed the basalt columns seen today.

-After renting a cabin at the nearby KOA where they show “Close Encounters” in front of the monolith every night, I headed over to the southern side at sunset to capture the light slowly fading from the tower.
+After renting a cabin at the nearby KOA, where “Close Encounters of the Third Kind” is shown every night in front of the monolith, I drove to the southern side at sunset to capture the light slowly fading from the tower.
 While standing there I could only think one thought; the energy of this land is palpable.

 Medium: